Welcome to

 Permissions Migration is usually the last step in a migration project, but there are times to do a dry-run before initiating the actual Permissions Migration.
 A Permissions Migration Simulation provides insights into any missing Users and Groups on Egnyte that will be needed to create before running the final Permissions Migration command.

-Prior to initiating either the Simulation or a Permissions Migration, first create all the expected Groups and Users on your Egnyte domain.
+Prior to initiating either the Simulation or a Permissions Migration, first create all the expected Groups and Users on the Egnyte domain.

 Navigate to the Migration Details page.
 On the Migration Actions menu, select Permissions Simulation.